anthares101/write-ups-page/docs/HackTheBox/Giddy.md

 [SMB] NTLMv2 Hash     : Stacy::GIDDY:eb026b7aa03a8007:81BFACFB06B08C65ED16CD768B550BA9:0101000000000000D69B920A132CD8016B32F9AF32F3F4FF00000000020000000000000000000000
 ```

 Notice the last Responder parameter I used, that will make clients use a LM hash intead of NTLM if possible.
-Since LM hashes are easier to crack using that parameter ease the next step.
+Since LM hashes are easier to crack using that parameter ease the next steps.

 ## Foothold